Minami189/LawBot/README.md

 after installing composer close previous command prompts, then open cmd as administrator

-inside cmd enter in cd [the directory of the backend folder]
+inside cmd enter in cd [the directory of inside the backend folder]

 type composer update, wait for it to finish